Universal Limits on Quantum Correlations: IV. ENTANGLEMENT FLOORS: THE LOGARITHMIC NEGATIVITY

-The bound~(\ref{eq:EN_floor}) is tight for Gaussian normal forms.
-For such states each correlated mode is equivalent to a two–mode squeezed vacuum with squeezing parameter $r_i$ related to the singular value by $\tau_i=\tanh(2r_i)$.
-Equation~(\ref{eq:nu_tau_ineq}) is then saturated as $\tilde{\nu}_{i,-}=e^{-2r_i}$, and the inequality (\ref{eq:EN_floor}) becomes an equality.
-Summing over modes gives
+The bound (\ref{eq:EN_floor}) is tight for Gaussian normal forms.
+Each correlated mode is equivalent to a two–mode squeezed vacuum with squeezing parameter $r_i$ related to the singular value by $\tau_i=\tanh(2r_i)$.
+In this case, $\tilde{\nu}_{i,-}=e^{-2r_i}$, saturating Eq.~(\ref{eq:nu_tau_ineq}), and the floor (\ref{eq:EN_floor}) becomes an equality.
+Summing over modes,

-which reproduces the known analytic expression for multimode Gaussian entanglement and confirms that Gaussian states \emph{minimize} the negativity at fixed $\chi$.
-All non-Gaussian states with the same covariance data lie above this floor, as guaranteed by the convexity of $E_N$ under mixtures.